keberwein/keberwein.github.io/_posts/saber/2017-05-19-lahman-woba.md

 ---
 layout: post
-title: "HOW to Calculate wOBA in the Lahman Database"
+title: "How to Calculate wOBA in the Lahman Database"
 categories: saber
 tags: [sabermetrics, sql]
 ---